Friday, 7 March 2025

 Once again my opinions are inevitably going to differ from other people, but I'm not trying to convince anyone something is good or rubbish, I'm simply giving my opinion.

-So this is the top 30 from this week in 1998 with my verdict on each record:
+So this is the records new to the top 30 from this week in 1999 with my verdict on each record:

 Verdict - Rubbish